-After the outstanding escort through security provided by the China Eastern rep at T1, I took the short hallway to the right to go to the Air France lounge near gate 1.
-The Korean Air lounge is across from gate 3.
+After the outstanding escort through security provided by the China Eastern rep, I took the short hallway to the right to go to the Air France lounge near Gate 1.
+The Korean Air lounge is across from Gate 3.
 It is a Priority Pass lounge.

 I entered the business class lounge to the right of the reception desk and was immediately unimpressed by the decor.
 The seating areas offer no privacy and lack convenient power outlets.
 The lounge overlooks the concourse at T1 with limited views of the tarmac.

 The food selection was even more limited than the offerings at LAX.

 Korean Air is an airline with great in-flight service and very good and improving hard products.
 The two Korean Air lounges in the US that I’ve visited have not lived up to that high standard.